-Aquarium Fish & Invertebrates Program
+Aquarium Fish & Invertebrate Program

 Coursework in biology, animal behavior and zoology is required.
 Experience or interest in animal enrichment is beneficial, although not required.
 Computer skills are helpful, as well as the willingness to work independently.
-This program deals primarily with teleosts, elasmobranchs and invertebrates NOT sea turtles or marine mammals.
+This program deals primarily with teleosts, elasmobranchs and invertebrates.
+NOT sea turtles or marine mammals.

 This internship can be completed in one of the following durations:

-- minimum 10 week commitment
+- Minimum 10 week commitment

 - 40 hrs/week

-- Typical work hours are 8am-5pm, with a daily schedule of Sunday through Thursday, Monday through Friday or Tuesday through Saturday.
-Additional hours may be required on occasion.
+- Typical work hours are 8am-5pm, with a daily schedule of Sunday through Thursday, Monday through Friday or Tuesday through Saturday; additional hours may be required on occasion

 - approximately 25 week commitment throughout the fall and spring semesters